 The assumed split of generators between synchronous and asynchronous is show in rows 9 and 10.
 As we do not know on a per site basis either generator or protection type, we have used the assumptions above to build a matrix of generator and protection – ie rows 11-14.

-We have then assumed that of the RoCoF relay 85% can accept the new setting, or in other words, 15% need the relay to be changed.
+We have then assumed that of the RoCoF relay 50% can accept the new setting, or in other words, 50% need the relay to be changed.
 Again this is a DNO best estimate, and represents the actual percentage of relays that are to be changed in one DNO area for the>5MW phase 1 work.
-As sensitivities, 5% and 20% are assumed to be changed for low and high respectively.
-These are shown in cells G15:15.
+As sensitivities, 5% and 90% are assumed to be changed for low and high respectively.
+These are shown in cells G15:I15.
+The sensitivity 90% requiring change recognizes the high penetration of ComAp relays that might not be able to be reset to a compliant RoCoF setting.

 Similar assumptions are then made for the percentage of VS installations that can be modified, or would need to be changed in cells G17:I17 and G18:I18.